Bloc/swiftris-checkpoints/00-introduction-to-swiftris.md

 <center>![Alexey Pajitnov](http://bloc-global-assets.s3.amazonaws.com/screencaps/alexey.jpg)</center>

-Before we starting playing with blocks, you should know the tools we'll be using: Swift, SpriteKit and Xcode.
+Before we start playing with blocks, you should know the tools we'll be using: Swift, SpriteKit and Xcode.

 ### Swift